-Yates, 22, a field goal kicker from Sparks, flew to Jacksonville on Wednesday, where he signed with the Jaguars.
+Yates, 22, a field goal kicker from Sparks, flew to Jacksonville on Wednesday where he was to sign with the Jaguars.
 A free agent, he impressed team officials in a three-day tryout in May, despite having played only two years of organized football — as a senior in high school, where Yates led Hereford to the Maryland Class 3A championship game in 2007, and in college, where he helped South Carolina to a No. 8 national ranking in 2012.

 "Hopefully, I've got a few more years left in me," he said.
 "I'll go down there, kick my best and let God take care of the rest."

 In January, Yates starred in the NFLPA Collegiate Bowl, kicking field goals of 40 and 41 yards.

 At Jacksonville, he will have to unseat Josh Scobee, an eight-year veteran who went 25 of 28 on field goals (89.3 percent) in 2012.
 Scobee, who signed a four-year contract last year, led the NFL in field goal percentage in 2007.
 He scored all of the Jaguars' points in a 12-7 win over the Ravens in 2011, including three kicks of 50 yards or more.